sebastianbergmann/phpunit/README.md

 ## Installation

-To add PHPUnit_MockObject as a local, per-project dependency to your project, simply add a dependency on `phpunit/phpunit-mock-objects` to your project's `composer.json` file.
-Here is a minimal example of a `composer.json` file that just defines a dependency on PHPUnit_MockObject 3.1:
+To add PHPUnit_MockObject as a local, per-project dependency to your project, simply add a dependency on `phpunit/phpunit-mock-objects` to your project's `composer.json`.
+Here is a minimal example how to add a dependency on PHPUnit_MockObject to your project using composer:

-    {
-        "require": {
-            "phpunit/phpunit-mock-objects": "~3.1"
-        }
-    }
+    composer require phpunit/phpunit-mock-objects

+If you need to add PHPUnit_MockObject as a developer dependency, you need to add `--dev` to your composer command:

+    composer require --dev phpunit/phpunit-mock-objects